The DeanBeat: My holiday tech gift guide for the pandemic

 It also has FordPass Connect as a standard option on the Mustang for 2020.
 It allows owners to interact with their vehicles via a smartphone.
 You can use the phone app to do things like locate their parked car (for the forgetful), lock and unlock the car from afar, and check vehicle statuses, such as fuel, oil levels, and maintenance alerts.
 For automatic transmission-equipped Mustang models, the system has a remote start feature, so you can get the engine going to freak bystanders out or just heat the car up in the morning.
 It has voice communications via Sync 3 and AppLink, and it can notify 911 if you need assistance.
 You can track various system diagnostics in the car.
 The infotainment system works with apps such as Waze and Alexa, and it has options for SiriusXM satellite radio.

 On the safety side, it has a pre-collision warning system with emergency braking, cross-traffic warning, and a lane-keeping system that can alert weary drivers.
 It can provide you with service alerts and Wi-Fi connectivity for your passengers.
+It has two USB ports.
+It starts at $26,670.

 Other notable gifts to consider